 - Type “ipconfig/all” in the Command Prompt window and press “Enter”

-- In the list of network information displayed, look for “DHCP Enabled”
+- In the list of network information displayed, you should see your IP address listed

 - Click the “System Preferences” icon in the Dock or choose Apple menu > System Preferences